46,328 tons - the internal usable volume of the Titanic (referred to as the 'gross register tons' or GRT).

 Above: A photograph of the Promenade (A) Deck of the Titanic.
 The open door shown on the right led onto the Grand Staircase.

 10,000 - the approximate number of light bulbs on the ship.

 2 - the number of engines used to power the ship, the largest ever built at 4 decks high.

 3 - the number of propellers - there were 2 outside (3 x 10' blades) and a central prop (4 x 6' blades).

-The Titanic was initially known as the SS Titanic ('SS' meaning Screw Steamer, i.e. driven by propellers or screws, also standing for 'Steamship'), only becoming officially recognised as the RMS Titanic after first carrying Royal Mail.
+The Titanic was initially known as the SS Titanic ('SS' meaning Screw Steamer, i.e. driven by propellers or screws, also standing for 'Steamship'), only becoming officially recognised as the RMS Titanic after first carrying the Royal Mail.
 'RMS' refers to Royal Mail Ship or Royal Mail Steamer.

 2 - the number of anchors.

 15 tons - the weight of each anchor.